 Parallel to you at the lakeshore.

-The kind that refreshes us; wakes us up.
+The kind of numb that refreshes us; wakes us up.

 Not the kind I have grown into these past few years.